Kayalvaer/kay-alvaer-FM2sp2081-semester-project2_spaceX-ca_06-12-2020/README.md

 ### Performance

-Lighthouse tool on the Google Developer software was useful to test the performance of my game.
-It flagged several errors which some were resolved.
+Lighthouse tool on the Google Developer software was useful to test the performance of my site.
+It flagged several errors which some were resolved using the console.The project could do with more debugging and testing.

 <span id="deployment"></span>